mk-fg/games/stellaris/tech-tier-numbers-on-tech-icons/README.txt

 Adds tech tier number to many similar-looking technology icons for linear ship and building upgrades like ship reactors, thrusters, mine/farm/lab tiers, etc.
-Only overrides dds icon files, compatible with all mods and stellaris versions, can be added/removed at any time.
+Only overrides dds icon files, should be compatible with acheivements, all mods and stellaris versions, not affect multiplayer compatibility, can be added/removed at any time.

 Based on @Peter34's suggestion in [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1383042040]Tech Tier Numbers on Laser Icons[/url] mod comments to do same thing for other tech icons.
 (no need to install both btw, as this one includes all laser tech icons as well)